rafaelsiqueira/elixir-bowling-score/README.md

 This is a functional approach to the Bowling Score challenge using Elixir.

-This code is focused on the score calculation.
+This code is focused on the score calculation only.
 There are no additional tests/checks for the bowling game itself.